cltc-berkeley/c3ec/markdown/LRO/4-Appendix_A_Building_a_Security_Policy.md

 (*Name*)
 ***

 This individual is responsible for ensuring multifactor authentication is enabled on all critical accounts, and will serve as a resource for other staff who need assistance with MFA set up or recovery.
-This individual is also responsible for ensuring that back up MFA codes for organization-owned accounts are stored in a safe, secure place - such as an external USB drive in a locked cabinet.
+This individual is also responsible for ensuring that backup MFA codes for organization-owned accounts are stored in a safe, secure place - such as an external USB drive in a locked cabinet.

 What accounts are considered critical?